dadonc/TagNest/msg.md

 url: https://github.com/prisma/prisma/discussions/7889

-After struggling with exposing the PrismaClient to the renderer I've found a solution using a JavaScript proxy:
+After struggling with exposing the PrismaClient to the renderer I've found a solution using a JavaScript proxy and IPC messaging:

 Use contextBridge to expose a function to the renderer that sends a string to the main process and returns the result.
 ```js